Tax Write-Off for Small Business: What Counts in 2026

 Office and Workspace Expenses

 Rent and utilities.
-For businesses that lease office, retail, or warehouse space, monthly rent, electricity, water, internet, and phone service are generally fully deductible.
+Businesses that lease office, retail, or warehouse space can deduct monthly rent, electricity, water, internet, and phone service.
+These are generally fully deductible.

 Office supplies and equipment.
 Paper, printer ink, software subscriptions, computers, furniture.
 All standard write-offs.